znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

   }
   ```

-- Note: we did not provide "Sales" or "Associate" as the value of "department" or "designation" respectively.
-Those values came from the dictionary.
+- Note: we did not provide any of the above values in any example file.
+They have been picked up by Specmatic from the dictionary when creating a response to return.

 ### Nested structure lookup in dictionary